Immersive in the Virtual Meeting

 roles

-I focused on designing workflows that set clear user needs with PM, aligned information with the product team, and reduced confusion.
+I focused on designing user flows that set clear user needs with PM, aligned information with the product team, and reduced confusion.
 Let's go through it:

-Defined role-based entry permissions, transition definition, and leaving behaviors.
+Defined role-based key user flow, such as entry permissions, transition definition, and leaving behaviors by each role hierarchy.

 4 quadrants